dlang-tour/core/public/content/en/basics.md

     auto arr = new int[5];
     assert(arr.length == 5); // memory referenced in arr.ptr

 Using the `[Start ..
-End]` syntax a subslice is constructed from an existing
+End]` syntax a sub-slice is constructed from an existing
 slice:

     auto newArr = arr[1 ..
 4]; // index 4 ist NOT included